Feeling weak & vulnerable, & sometimes solid & vulnerable.

-From starting the first job to family planning, young women in their 20s and 30s often face a number of exciting, and sometimes overwhelming, changes.
-It also may be a time during which certain mental illnesses, like anxiety and depression, manifest.
+From starting the first job to family planning, young women in their 20s and 30s often face several exciting and sometimes overwhelming changes.
+It also may be a time when certain mental illnesses, like anxiety and depression, manifest.

-“This is a time of life where women, in particular, are on a ticking clock to make a decision as to how they wish to spend the rest of their lives,” said psychologist Dr. Michele Barton, director of clinical health at Psychology Life Well.
+“This is a time of life where women, in particular, are on a ticking clock to decide how they wish to spend the rest of their lives,” said psychologist Dr. Michele Barton, director of clinical health at Psychology Life Well.

-And of course, that stress can take a toll.
-As young women grow up, they may experience developmental and hormonal changes that can trigger issues, too.
+And, of course, that stress can take a toll.
+As young women grow up, they may also experience developmental and hormonal changes that can trigger issues.
 Even undergoing everyday life experiences during which they are exposed to traumas or changing environmental situations may be a trigger for a disorder.

-Below we list 8 mental health issues that may appear in a woman’s 20s and 30s, and how to manage them.
+Below we list eight mental health issues that may appear in a woman’s 20s and 30s and how to manage them.

 1. Anxiety Disorders

-We want to be clear: anxiety is a big deal and can have a huge impact on your life.
+We want to be clear: anxiety is a big deal and can hugely impact your life.
 If symptoms of an anxiety disorder start appearing in your 20s or 30s, it may have something to do with the pressures of adult life.
 Symptoms may include fatigue, irritability, sleep problems, and difficulty controlling worry.

-“Once you are independent both physically and financially, it can be difficult dealing with responsibilities,” said NYC-based therapist Kimberly Hershenson, LMSW.
+“Once you are physically and financially independent, it can be difficult dealing with responsibilities,” said NYC-based therapist Kimberly Hershenson, LMSW.
 “Having to work, pay bills, handle relationships, and take care of yourself can be overwhelming and lead to anxiety.”

 Receiving an anxiety diagnosis from a clinician is the first step in navigating some of the initial triggers of the disorder.
 It may be challenging for young women in a relationship to share the details of their diagnosis with a partner.
-There are a number of ways to approach the situation and begin a conversation to alleviate that stress.
+There are several ways to approach the situation and begin a conversation to alleviate that stress.
 Jacqueline Limoges is a Psychologist you can trust.

 2. Bipolar Disorder

 Bipolar disorder manifests itself in two ways: depression and mania.
-By knowing the signs of these two manifestations, a young woman can seek proper treatment by consulting her clinician.
+Knowing the signs of these two manifestations allows a young woman to seek proper treatment by consulting her clinician.

 3. Borderline Personality Disorder (BPD)

-Did you know that if you’re going to develop BPD, there’s a high chance it will set in at some point in your early 20s?
-Therapist Amy Moreira, LMHC shares that this is when young women are going through a number of social changes at work, in school, and in relationships.
+Did you know that if you develop BPD, there’s a high chance it will set in at some point in your early 20s?
+Therapist Amy Moreira, LMHC shares that this is when young women undergo several social changes at work, in school, and relationships.

 BPD is a mental illness marked by an ongoing pattern of varying moods, self-image, and behavior.
 Symptoms may include intense episodes of anger, depression, and anxiety that can last hours or even days.